theRTB/ForzaGUI/README.md

 * distance_from_revlimit_ms: distance in frames from hitting rev limit.
 Due to the cost of hitting rev limit, we force a minimum distance in time and absolute value.
 Optimal shift rpm is shifted according to this number.
 Defaults to 5 frames.
 * distance_from_revlimit_pct": distance as a percentage of rev limit.
 The optimal shift rpm is shifted lower if it is closer than x% to rev limit.
 Defaults to 99% as 0.99.
 * hysteresis_pct_revlimit: Shiftlight state is only allowed to drop after live rpm has dropped by this value (taken as a percentage of rev limit) below state trigger rpm.
 Defaults to 5% as 0.05.
 * state_dropdown_delay: After going up in state, state may not drop for x frames.
 Defaults to 0 currently.
+Non-functional at the moment.
 * led_height: Vertical size of LED rectangles in shiftlight window.
 Defaults to 40 pixels
 * led_width": Horizontal size of LED rectangles in shiftlight window.
 Defaults to 40 pixels
 * sequence": Pattern style. *"linear"* is left to right (McLaren pattern), *"sides"* is sides to center (Porsche pattern).
 Defaults to *"linear"*